ibm-s390-linux/s390-tools/README.md

 | initramfs-tools  | `HAVE_INITRAMFS`             | zdev, zipl               |
 |                  | `ZDEV_ALWAYS_UPDATE_INITRD`  | zdev                     |

-The s390-tools build process uses "pkg-config" if available and hard-coded compiler and linker options otherwise.
+The s390-tools build process uses "pkg-config" and therefore it must be available.

 Build and runtime requirements for specific tools
 -------------------------------------------------